Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Experiments

-\textbf{Realistic Acceleration} ~\Ping{To compare the theoretical and realistic acceleration, we measure the forward time of the pruned models on one GTX1080 GPU with a batch size of 64.
-The result is shown in Table~\ref{table:Comparison_Speed}.
-As discussed in the above section, the gap between the theoretical and the realistic acceleration may come from the limitation of IO delay, buffer switch and efficiency of BLAS libraries. }
+\textbf{Realistic Acceleration.} We measure the forward time of the pruned models to compare the theoretical and realistic acceleration.
+The experiment is conducted on one GTX1080 GPU with a batch size of 64 (Table~\ref{table:Comparison_Speed}).
+As discussed in the above section, the gap between the theoretical and the realistic acceleration may come from the limitation of IO delay, buffer switch and efficiency of BLAS libraries.